About the Programme

 What happens if I apply to be a HLA Scholar in subsequent years?

-If an individual undertakes the Intermediate Level 1 programme and then subsequently applies to become a HLA Scholar, they will be able to use their scholar year to complete their Intermediate level 2 component.
-They will also benefit from a scholarship to other programmes in the Medics.Academy and HLA portfolio at the same level as they would have benefitted if they had not already undertaken the Intermediate Level 1 programme.
-The HLA Scholars application also has specific awards for previous commitment to The HLA and so the individual will be able to recognise their completion of the Intermediate Level 1 programme in their application.
+If an individual undertakes any of our basic or intermediate programmes and then subsequently applies to become a HLA Scholar, they will be able to use their scholar year to complete the relevant next stage in their leadership development.
+They will also benefit from a scholarship to other programmes in the Medics.Academy and HLA portfolio at the same level as they would have benefitted if they had not already undertaken the Intermediate Level 1 programme (should they have got to this stage).
+The HLA Scholars application also has specific awards for previous commitment to The HLA and so the individual will be able to recognise their completion of any of our Basic or Intermediate programmes in their application.

 If you would like to find out more about the programme, you can email email@example.com and one of the team will be happy to answer any questions you may have.

 Be the first to know when we launch!

 This course will provide resources that are mapped to the six HLA pillars of leadership.
 Sign up to discover what it takes to be a healthcare leader in the current age.

 - Nurturing Leadership: working with healthcare students and young professionals to develop our leaders of the future